MerkulovDaniil/optim/docs/benchmarks/Benchmarks.md

 nav_order: 6
 ---

-Here you can find comparison of different algorithms with respect to the different hyperparameters perfomance
+Here you can find comparison of different algorithms with respect to the different hyperparameter choice.